astreum/whitepaper/README.md

 - Slot selection determines the validator for the next block at any time:-
     - Get validator addresses with slot allocations.
     - Check slot misses from the last block to the current time.
-    - If no slot miss, the nearest address XOR to the last block hash is selected.
+    - If no slot miss, the nearest address xor to the last block hash is selected.
-    - If slot misses, the nearest address XOR to the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is selected.
+    - If slot misses, the nearest address xor to the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is selected.
-- All transactions in a block are ordered ascending by the XOR distance of the transaction hash and the previuos block transactions hash.
+- All transactions in a block are ordered ascending by the xor distance of the transaction hash and the previuos block transactions hash.
 - A validator that misses all of their slots in an epoch will be refunded their stake.
 - The base solar limit is set at 1,000,000.
 - The base block reward is set at 1 astre.